gnir-work/monitored-ioloop/README.md

     asyncio.set_event_loop_policy(MonitoredAsyncIOEventLoopPolicy(monitor_callback))
     asyncio.run(test_coroutine())
 ```

-#### Uvloop event loop
-In order to use the uvloop event loop, please make sure to install `monitored_ioloop[uvloop]`.
-The usage is the same as the asyncio event loop, but with `monitored_ioloop.monitored_uvloop.MonitoredUvloopEventLoopPolicy` instead of the `monitored_ioloop.monitored_asyncio.MonitoredAsyncIOEventLoopPolicy`.

 ## The monitor callback
 The monitor callback will be called for every execution that the event loop initiates.